Exploring the Causes of Sex Addiction

 Why Is Sex Addictive?

 Also known as compulsive sexual behavior or hypersexuality disorder, sex addiction refers to the inability to control your sexual thoughts, urges, and impulses.
 While sexual impulses are natural, sex addiction specifically refers to excessive sexual behaviors that can significantly and negatively impact a person’s life.
 Sex is addictive because it stimulates the reward center of the brain, similar to drugs and alcohol.
 Although this disorder isn’t listed as a diagnosable condition in the DSM-5, research still indicates that sexual behavior can develop, similar to a substance use disorder.
+A sex addict may have a compulsive need to be sexually stimulated.
+An addict may act on this need in a variety of ways, including masturbation, cybersex, having multiple sexual partners, use of pornography, and paying for sex.
+Often, sex addiction heavily impacts a person’s ability to maintain healthy and romantic relationships.
+Additionally, no one is immune to this condition, which is evident in the many celebrity sex addicts that have shared their struggles with symptoms.

 What Causes Sex Addiction?